evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 ```

 The pointfree `merge` function allows the ability to fold out a new value, using
 a binary function to combine the two values into one.
-This function takes (2)
+This function takes two
 arguments, with the first being a binary function used to combine a `Pair`s
 values and the second is the instance of `Pair` for the function to be applied.
 Like the method on `Pair`, this function will return the result of the provided